 Nearly every organization, no matter how big or small, relies on change management teams to take charge during important transitional moments.
-While change management strategies themselves vary depending on different issues and industries, the process itself stays the same, creating a strong foundation to return to before each brainstorming session.
+While change management strategies themselves vary depending on different issues and industries, the process itself stays consistent, helping to create a strong foundation to return to before each brainstorming session.

-Typically, people see change management processes to have five distinct steps, and this guide will give an in-depth explanation of each.
-If you’re wondering What are the five steps of change management? keep reading.
+Typically, people see change management processes to have five distinct steps, and this guide will give an in-depth explanation of each for a successful implementation of the change initiative.
+If you're wondering What are the five steps of change management? keep reading.

 Step #1: Acknowledge the Need for Change